Velocity Correlations in an Active Nematic

+The results we observe are consistent with a simple scaling argument, based on the dynamics of the topological defects.
+Balancing the rate of energy input via the active stress and the rate of viscous dissipation over a domain of size $\ell$ we find $v \sim \zeta \ell Q/ \mu$, which confirms our finding for the dependence of the velocity scale on the activity.

+Moreover the rate of change of number of defects may be written $\frac{dn}{dt} = \tilde{\alpha}-\tilde{\beta}n^2$ where $\tilde{\alpha}$ is the rate of generation and $\tilde{\beta} n^2$ is the rate of annihilation of defects.
+Activity is responsible for the generation of defects, but at the expense of elastic free energy, so it is reasonable to assume $\tilde{\alpha} \sim \alpha \zeta / K$ where $\alpha$ is a proportionality constant.
+This scaling agrees with simulations tracking the rate of defect generation.
+An expression for the rate of annihilation may be constructed from kinetic theory.
+If $\sigma$ is the scattering cross section for defect annihilation, the rate of destruction is $\beta \sigma v n^2$ where $1/n \sigma$ is the mean free path and $\beta$ is a proportionality constant.
+Assuming that the defect velocity is of order the fluid velocity we can use the scaling argument given above to write $v \sim \zeta \ell Q/\mu$.

+At steady state, the rate of creation and rate of destruction of a pair of defects are equal.
+Hence $\alpha \frac{\zeta}{ K} = \beta \frac{ \sigma \zeta \ell Q n^2}{\mu}$ giving $\ell \sim 1/n^2K$.
+Therefore the relevant length scale characterising the velocity field is indeed independent of the activity.
+Moreover the dependence of $\ell$ on $n$ and $K$ gives the data collapse demonstrated in Fig. 4.

+The dynamics of the director field and the velocity field are interconnected through a feedback loop.
+The hydrodynamic instabilities give rise to lines of distortions in the director field.
+At sufficiently high activities these are unstable to the formation of defect pairs which are driven apart by the active flow \cite{Giomiarxiv}.
+The proliferation of defects, leads to a dynamic structure resembling the high temperature phase of a system with a defect-mediated phase transition, such as the Kosterlitz-Thouless transition\cite{Nelsonbook}.

 A quantitative comparison of experiment and simulation needs us to choose a length scale $L$ and a time scale $T$. $L$ was measured from the decay of the $\langle vv \rangle$ correlations. $T$ was estimated by choosing the activity at which the transition in slope occurs in Fig.~\ref{fig:vcorrcom} as a reference value and, for this value, using passive scalar tracking to obtain the crossover time-scale from the ballistic to the diffusive regime.
-This gives $T=200s$ and $L=200 \mu m$ for the experiments (see Fig.~2 in \cite{Dogic2012}) and $100$ and $10^4$ lattice Boltzmann units for the simulations, and hence characteristic velocities of $1 \mu m/s$ and $0.01$ LB units.
+This gives $L=200 \mu m$ and $T=200s$ for the experiments (see Fig.~2 in \cite{Dogic2012}) and $100$ and $10^4$ lattice Boltzmann units for the simulations, and hence characteristic velocities of $1 \mu m/s$ and $0.01$ LB units.
 These values are used to normalise the RMS velocities in Fig.~\ref{fig:vcorrcom} giving very similar numerical values.
+Thus, this study takes a step towards bridging the current gap between theory and experiments on active nematics.
+Both $1/2$ and $-1/2$ defects have been observed experimentally \cite{Dogic2012} and it would be interesting to relate their dynamics to the length scale set by the velocity correlations.
+We also hope to motivate studies of active turbulence in other systems to look for similar properties of the flow field.